 4. A lifelong extramarital affair can be stronger than a marriage

 Can extramarital affairs be true love?
 Gina’s experience makes the picture quite clear, doesn’t it?
-Now, whenever you find yourself questioning “Why do some affairs last for years?”, think of it this way: Just because these lifelong extramarital affairs are not socially accepted, doesn’t mean they lack the sense of responsibility and affection that two people share with each other in a happy marriage.
+Now, whenever you find yourself questioning, “Can extramarital affairs last a lifetime?”, think of it this way: Just because these long-term affairs are not socially accepted, doesn’t mean they lack the sense of commitment and affection that binds people together in a lasting bond.

 5. A long extramarital affair can cause extreme pain